SABS-R3/software-engineering-day1/_episodes/05-containers.md

 We can see that our multi-dimensional array can contain elements themselves of any size and depth.
 This could be used as way of representing matrices, but later we'll learn a better way to represent these.

 A list in Python is just an ordered collection of items which can be of any type.
-By comparison an array is an ordered collection of items of a single type - so a list is more flexible than an array.
+By comparison, in most languages an array is an ordered collection of items of a single type - so a list is more flexible than an array.

 ~~~
 various_things = [1, 2, 'banana', 3.4, [1, 2] ]